ComradeAndrewQS37/App-Tracer/README.md

 # App-Tracer
 Instrument for tracing apps using eBPF.
+App Tracer can visualize data, export it and send alerts about crucial events via Telegram.
 ## Configuring
 Uses [BCC](https://github.com/iovisor/bcc) for working with eBPF, [Prometheus](https://prometheus.io) for storing data, [Grafana](https://grafana.com) for visualiation and [Alertmanager](https://github.com/prometheus/alertmanager) for Telegram alerts.
 Before using App Tracer make sure you have them all installed.
 By default Prometheus can be found at localhost:9090, Alertmanager at localhost:9093, Grafana at localhost:3000.
 To configure Telegram alerts insert bot token in its field in [alertmanager.yml](src/alertmanager.yml) and start Alertmanager.